lwade/euca-wiki/Openshift-on-Eucalyptus.md

 An output from a sample run in lab is available [here](https://gist.github.com/jeevanullas/5336280#file-openshift-ansible-playbook-node-output-txt)

+### Finalizing the install

+**TODO**

 ## Start using Openshift

 This section would walk through verifying the install and then provide example on how to use the openshift origin PaaS

 ### Verifying the broker

-In order to quickly check if broker API endpoint is working, do the following inside the instance
+In order to quickly check if broker API endpoint is working, we do the following inside the instance

 ```
 $ curl -Ik https://localhost/broker/rest/api